-At GetzWell, we proudly stand behind the “Breast is the Best!” mantra.
+At GetzWell, we are strong advocates of breastfeeding.
 Why?
-Research continues to uncover the inextricable link between breast milk and your baby’s long term health.
-While we recognize there are circumstances that prevent breast feeding and honor a mother’s decision, whatever it is, to feed her baby as best she can, we’re excited to share some amazing facts and the over allhealth benefits of Mother Nature’s perfect baby food.
+Research continues to uncover the inextricable link between breast milk and babies’ long term health.
+While we recognize there are circumstances that prevent breast feeding and honor a mother’s decision, whatever it is, to feed her baby as best she can, we’re excited to share some amazing facts and the overall health benefits of Mother Nature’s perfect baby food.

 It’s an important building block for a healthy immune system.